Core Rules of Play

 Weapon Checks

-- At check-in, staff will check your weapons for safety and provide tags for them.
+- At check-in, staff will check weapons for safety and provide tags for approved weapons.

 - If a weapon becomes unsafe, it cannot be used until repaired.